jfikar/xhpl-aarch64/README.md

 make install
 ln -s ${HOME}/blis/lib/libblis.a ${HOME}/blis/lib/libopenblas.a
 ```
-The *auto* should compile the right library.
-But the detection algorithm might be wrong.
-All the possibilities can be displayed by `ls config`.
+The *auto* option should compile the right library, but the detection algorithm might be inaccurate.
+You can view all the available possibilities by using the command `ls config`.
 For ARM64 there are *cortexa53*, *cortexa57*, *firestorm* (Apple A14, M1), *thunderx2* (Neoverse N1), and *generic*.
 Recently, there is also support for configuration families.
-In that case, use *arm64* all posibilities are compiled in, and the right one is chosen at runtime.
-But again, the detection migth be wrong.
-Choose the right library and link it to
+In that case, use *arm64*, and all posibilities are compiled, with the correct one chosen at runtime.
+However, the detection might still be incorrect.
+Select the right library and link it to the HPL.

 ### Compile HPL
 ```